johnshields/Eithne-Voice-Assistant/workings/document.md

 project's goal was then altered to be a Voice Assistant in Python with skills enhanced by AI technologies.

 # Purpose of the Application
 The application designed is a Voice Assistant by the name of Eithne.
-Eithne takes in a voice command from a user and responds to the user depending on the commands (Figure Below).
-The user's voice input is done by a Speech Recognition API and Eithne's voice comes from the Google Text-To-Speech API.
-The skills/features Eithne performs are shown with figures below.
+Eithne takes in a voice command from a user and responds to the User depending on the commands (Figure Below).
+The User's voice input is done by a Speech Recognition API, and Eithne's voice comes from the Google Text-To-Speech API.
+The skills/features Eithne performs are shown with figures in the ***Features*** subsection.

 ### User Input and Response System